This information applies for students who wish to start their pre-Master’s programme in September 2023.

 The pre-master’s programme has strict and specific entry requirements.

-The pre-Master's programme is a 45 ECTS programme spread over one year.
-It is English taught and includes the following courses.
+The pre-Master's programme is an English taught, 45 ECTS programme spread over one year and includes the following courses:

 If you did not acquire (sufficient) knowledge of Mathematics in your bachelor, we strongly advise you to study the following Mathematics textbook during your pre-Master’s programme: Pemberton, M., Rau, N. (2015).
 Mathematics for Economists.
 An Introductory Textbook, 4th edition.
 Manchester University Press.
 ISBN: 978-1-7849-9148-7